Toxic chemical 79 times safety limit detected at new fish market site

 With the shocking result prompting questions over the veracity of data from previous groundwater tests, which had rarely found any problematic levels of toxins, the metropolitan government's panel of experts said it will re-examine the groundwater there and release the result of the probe in March.

 The new finding could delay Gov. Yuriko Koike's decision on whether to allow the planned market relocation to proceed.
-Koike had already postponed the relocation originally scheduled for last November to address safety concerns over the new site.
+Koike had already postponed the relocation originally scheduled for last November to address safety concerns over the new site and suggested a decision may be made by this summer.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.